sagemathinc/cocalc/src/doc/design_overview/overview.rst

 Because of the importance of this, and the many different ways to implement it all with different advantages and disadvantages, there has been an explosion of different real-time communication frameworks.
-As with other aspects of web development, the techniques to implment this functionality ("ajax", long-polling ("comet"), WebSockets, etc.) have changed over the years and have varying degrees of support on different clients.
+As with other aspects of web development, the techniques to implement this functionality ("ajax", long-polling ("comet"), WebSockets, etc.) have changed over the years and have varying degrees of support on different clients.
 There are also higher-level connection features one needs such as multiplexing,